The Daily Telegraph thinks Irish Olympic hero Katie Taylor is British

 Perhaps a quick history\geography lesson is called for, for our friends across the sea.

-Katie Taylor was born and raised in Bray, County Wicklow, Ireland.
+born and raised in Bray, County Wicklow, Ireland.
 Bray is a vibrant little seaside town to the south of the capital of Ireland, Dublin.
 Ireland won its independence from an oppressive, corrupt and often brutal British imperialist state and declared independence from same in 1919.
 We have been free from British rule ever since.
 It should be noted that before that time, any Irish man or woman, athlete or regular punter, would rather die than be known as British, despite the latter’s military occupation of Ireland.

 Australian journalist apologizes for Katie Taylor article stereotyping Irish as drunks